dont-copy-my-skins/READ-ME/readme.md

 - under the age of 12 or over the age of 25
 - you ship days union characters
 - double of me (I am literally Radiant_Day, Regierung_Aufseher and Meister_Architekt IRL.)
+- Those "why are you crying" type of people

 **Int basically:**